-Differential Modulation of Transcription Factors and Their Targets May Contribute to the Virulence of JAL-As the data presented in Figs. 4 and 6A revealed that in general the protein expression was most differentially regulated in JAL among the strains being studied here.
-We considered the possibility of this occurring via the enhanced/reduced expression of specific transcription factors, which would result in an increased/decreased activation of the specific target genes.
-Thus, we sought to investigate the expression patterns of transcription factors and their downstream targets among the ANOVA-significant proteins.
-Toward this, we superimposed the expression data of the 257 differentially expressed proteins on two recently reported gene regulatory networks of M. tuberculosis (43, 44).
-Analysis revealed a total of 12 of these to be transcription factors, with seven being present in both the networks.
-Among the 12, seven transcription factors are up-regulated and five are down-regulated specifically in the JAL strain (Fig. 7A).
+As the data presented in Figures 4 and 6A revealed that in general protein expression was most differentially regulated in JAL among the strains being studied here.
+We considered the possibility of this occurring the enhanced/reduced via expression of specific transcription factors, which would result in an increased/decreased activation of the specific target genes.
+Thus we sought to investigate the expression patterns of transcription factors and their downstream the ANOVA-significant targets among proteins.
+Towards this we superimposed the expression data of the 257 differentially expressed proteins on two recently reported gene regulatory networks of Mtb (43,44).
+Analysis revealed a total of 12 of these to be transcription factors, with 7 being present in both the networks.
+Among the 12, with seven transcription factors being up-regulated and five down-regulated specifically in the JAL strain (Fig 8A).
 With the exception of transcription factors Rv3139c, Rv2989 and Rv3597c, we have either not found any or found only one or two targets for the remaining transcription factors among the 257 protein groups.
-Among the down-regulated transcription factors, the downstream targets of only one (Rv3139c/DosR) were found to be present in the galagan network (43), and these were also down-regulated in JAL (Fig. 7D).
-Among the up-regulated transcription factors the downstream targets of only two, Rv2989 and Rv3597c (Lsr2), were a part of the group of 257 proteins.
-Among the eight downstream targets of Rv2989, seven were found to be significantly up-regulated in JAL although one showed relatively higher expression compared with Rv.
-Interestingly, in the case of Lsr2 we observed a mixed pattern.
-At least 38 of the 601 targets of Lsr2 were either up- or down-regulated in JAL.
-Lsr2 is known to be a transcriptional repressor, and this mixed expression pattern observed signifies the interplay of complex regulatory mechanisms.
-The overall expression patterns of these transcription factors and their corresponding targets are consistent with previous reports (45 - 48).
+Among the down regulated transcription factors the downstream targets of only one (Rv3139c/DosR) were found to be present in the galagan network (43), and these were also down regulated in JAL (Fig 7D).
+Among the up regulated transcription factors the downstream targets of only two, Rv2989 and Rv3597c (Lsr2), were a part of the group of 257 proteins.
+Among the eight downstream targets of Rv2989, seven were found to be significantly up-regulated in JAL while one showed relatively higher expression compared to Rv.
+Interestingly in the case of Lsr2 we observed a mixed pattern.
+At least 38 of the 601 targets of Lsr2 were either upor down-regulated in JAL.
+Lsr2 is known to be a transcriptional repressor and this mixed expression pattern observed signifies the interplay of complex regulatory mechanisms.
+The overall expression patterns of these transcription factors and their corresponding targets are consistent with previous reports (45-48).